yahoojapan/authorization-proxy/README.md

 	- Athenz server contains the user authorization information for access control
 	- ask Athenz server is the user action is allowed based on pre-configurated policy

-Provider Sidecar convert the K8s request to Athenz request based on the mapping rules in `config.yaml` ([example](./config/example_config.yaml)).
+Authorization Proxy convert the K8s request to Athenz request based on the mapping rules in `config.yaml` ([example](./config/example_config.yaml)).
 - [conversion logic](./doc/authorization-proxy-functional-overview.md)
 - [config details](./doc/config-detail.md)

 P.S.
 It is just a sample deployment solution above.
-Provider Sidecar can work on any environment as long as it can access both the API server and the Athenz server.
+Authorization Proxy can work on any environment as long as it can access both the API server and the Athenz server.

 ---